rvirding/cx_runtime/README.md

 cx_runtime
 ==========

+*cx_runtime is temporarily disabled until it is updated to the new [Concurix monitoring service](http://www.concurix.com).
+Please contact us at info@concurix.com if you want access to early versions of the new functionality.*

 The Concurix system for dynamically enhancing the Erlang Virtual Machine

 NOTE!!
 After August 12 2013, the minimum version required is concurix_runtime_r0.7